 Together with the exercise of the arrest of a ship in the terms allowed by law or "preventive embargo", art.
-103 of the LMC includes another mechanism for guarantee of a maritime claim according to which the holder of a maritime claim in respect of a ship may request from the competent court a "precautionary measure of prohibition from sailing", in order to guarantee the existing maritime claim.
-The court shall agree on the petition without mayor formality, provided antecedents are submitted from which it can be inferred presumption of the right that is claimed.
-If these antecedents are not sufficient, the court may request a guarantee to decree this precautionary measure.
+103 of the LMC includes another mechanism to guarantee a maritime claim according to which the holder of a maritime claim in respect of a ship may request from the competent court a "precautionary measure of prohibition from sailing", in order to guarantee the existing maritime claim.
+The court shall agree on the petition without mayor formality, provided evidence is submitted from which it can be inferred presumption of the right that is claimed.
+If this evidence is not sufficient, the court may request a guarantee to decree this precautionary measure.